Annelien-vdH/Datacamp-projects/README.md

 - Investigating Netflix Movies and Guest Stars in The Office (Unguided)
 - The Android App market on Google Play
 - The GitHub History of the Scala Language
+- A Visual History of Nobel Prize Winners

 More to come in the future :-)